 Minnesota's advertising rules are set out in Rules 7.1 through 7.5 of the Minnesota Rules of Professional Conduct (MRPC).
 They are not unusually restrictive compared to other jurisdictions, but they require careful attention.

 Rule 7.1 prohibits false or misleading communications about a lawyer or their services.
-This is the core rule.
-"Misleading" is broader than "false" — an accurate statement can still be misleading if it creates a false impression.
-Implying that you specialize in an area when you don't qualify under Minnesota's formal certification standards, or suggesting that typical outcomes are better than they are, both create Rule 7.1 exposure.
+"Misleading" is broader than "false."
+An accurate statement can still be misleading if it creates a false impression.
+Implying that you specialize in an area when you do not qualify under Minnesota's certification standards, or suggesting that typical outcomes are better than they are, can create Rule 7.1 exposure.

-Rule 7.3 addresses direct contact with prospective clients — the rules around solicitation.
-Cold contact is generally restricted.
+Rule 7.3 addresses direct contact with prospective clients, the rules around solicitation.
 Firms doing follow-up outreach to accident victims or other prospective clients need to be careful here.

 Rule 7.4 covers claims about specialization.
 You can advertise that you practice in particular areas.
-You cannot claim to be a "specialist" or use similar certification language unless you've been certified by an organization approved by the ABA or Minnesota's equivalent process.
+You cannot claim to be a "specialist" or use similar certification language unless you have been certified by an organization approved by the ABA or Minnesota's equivalent process.

 Testimonials and Outcome Claims

 Contingency fee descriptions in advertising must be accurate and complete.
-If you advertise "no fee unless you win," the advertising must make clear that the client may still be responsible for costs (if that's true), and the overall impression must not mislead about what "winning" means.
+If you advertise "no fee unless you win," the advertising must make clear whether the client may still be responsible for costs, if that is true, and the overall impression must not mislead about what "winning" means.

 CLE Requirements for Minnesota Attorneys

 Within that 45-credit requirement, Minnesota imposes three specific sub-requirements.
 Three credits must be in legal ethics or professional responsibility.
-Two credits must address elimination of bias — this requirement covers implicit bias, diversity and inclusion, and related topics, and has been a part of Minnesota's CLE requirement since 2020.
-Two credits must address mental health and wellness, a requirement Minnesota added more recently and which reflects the profession's serious engagement with attorney well-being as a practical and ethical issue.
+Two credits must address elimination of bias.
+One credit must address mental health and substance use in the legal profession and in the practice of law.

 Pro Bono CLE Credit